mubanjs/muban/docs/api/component.md

     inside the imported file './MyLazyComponent'

-    If the pascal cased displayName is different than the named export you can pass a third parameter with the name of the named export */
+    If the pascal cased displayName is different than the named export you can pass a third parameter with the name of the named export, in this case 'LazyComponent' */

     lazy('my-lazy-component', () => import('./MyLazyComponent'), 'LazyComponent')